-Beginning in August 2012, some investigators will begin annual disclosures, and by 2013 all investigators at Michigan Tech will disclose annually.
+Beginning in August 2012, some investigators will begin annual disclosures, and during 2014 all investigators at Michigan Tech will disclose annually.
 Annual disclosures will be in addition to any disclosures within 30 days of new interests being acquired.
 Even if you have no financial interests that meet the definition of "significant financial interest", you still need to complete the required training and annual disclosure (checking the box indicating "no financial disclosures").
-Michigan Tech will be moving to an "online" disclosure process this spring and all disclosures will be submitted through this process.
+Michigan Tech will be moving to an "online" disclosure process and all disclosures will be submitted through this process.
 Until the software is active, paper disclosures will be used.

 Notice to all US Public Health Service Investigators (for both funded and pending proposals)

 - New regulations pertaining to financial conflicts of interest in research sponsored by the US Public Health Service (PHS) go into effect on August 24, 2012.
 These regulations, Responsibility of Applicants for Promoting Objectivity in Research for Which Public Health Service Funding is Sought, differ significantly from the regulations they are replacing in the following ways:

 - Current regulations require investigators to disclose to Michigan Tech only those financial conflicts of interest relating to their research.
 The new regulations require investigators to disclose all significant financial interests relating to their University responsibilities.
 Michigan Tech is then responsible for determining whether or not the financial interest is related to PHS-funded research and poses a potential conflict of interest.